As you might expect, we love Scotland, and we’re sure you will too.

 Are open fires permitted in Scotland?

-Yes they are, though again we would refer our clients to the Outdoor Access Code for details regarding best practice with open fires.
+Yes they are, though again we would refer our clients to the Outdoor Access Code for guidance with open fires.
 For a very safe and controlled open fire, with minimal impact on the environment, the Firebox (supplied with our standard equipment) is ideal.
 Wildfires can occur in Scotland when conditions are very dry, and so it is essential that clients act responsibly when lighting fires, ensuring that the fire is contained and that there’s no risk of it spreading to surrounding vegetation.
 A fire extinguisher is supplied in the vehicle.

 Are midges a big problem?